A — Anxiety: A Nervous System Perspective | The A–Z of Stress & Anxiety

 Anxiety is not a personal defect.
 It is a state.
 It reflects how the nervous system is organised in response to lived conditions.

-For some, simply recognising this is relieving.
+For some, simply recognising this can be relieving.
 The experience shifts from “something is wrong with me” to “something in my system needs attention.”
 That shift alone can reduce internal pressure.

 For others, additional support focused on stabilisation and nervous system regulation may be appropriate.
 Not as a cure, but as a way of creating enough internal space for the system to reset and reorganise.